Overview & Resources

 Adjudication Process

 A grade change (on the piece of work) of three (3) points or greater UP or DOWN on the McMaster twelve-point grading scale will result in a revision of the grade for the piece of work.
-The course grade will be recalculated accordingly.

 For example, a grade change on the piece of work: